nocomplexity/ArchitecturePlaybook/quality.md

 *    Compliance (e.g. with laws, standards) requirements
 *    Documentation, Support and Training requirements and of course:

-Functional requirements and compliance can be covered functionality.
-Documentation, support and training is can be covered by maintainability and usability (operability).
+Functional requirements and compliance can be covered under the category 'Functionality'.
+Documentation, support and training is can be covered by the categories 'Maintainability' and 'Usability (operability)'.

 Process quality aspects like: